GoogleChrome/web.dev/src/site/content/en/blog/loading-ads-page-speed/index.md

   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/o3fxVz2ih5esYzX5TjyU.png", alt="A visualization of lazy loading versus not lazy loading resources.
 When resources are lazy loaded, bandwidth is conserved during page load, and resources are deferred to the point at which the user is likeliest to see them.", width="800", height="450" %}
 </figure>

 [Lazy loading](/lazy-loading-best-practices/) is a technique that defers loading non-critical resources until they are needed.
 Applying lazy loading for ads which are not immediately visible (that is, below-the-fold ads) ensures that they are only loaded when they come into view, conserving bandwidth and improving overall page speed.
+Browsers now include [native lazy loading for iframes](https://web.dev/iframe-lazy-loading/) with a simple `loading=lazy` attribute.

 By implementing lazy loading, ads are fetched dynamically when they are about to enter the user's viewport, reducing the initial load time and [Total Blocking Time (TBT)](/tbt/) (which is [highly correlated with INP](https://almanac.httparchive.org/en/2022/performance#inp-and-tbt)) on the main thread at that crucial part of the page lifecycle, therefore minimizing negative impacts on the user experience.